neeraj-2/kbc-game/README.md

-Quiz-game in C++
+Quiz-game in C++<br />
                                             Github Repo Link: https://github.com/neeraj-2/kbc-game

-Description:
+Description: <br />
 This is a simple quiz of 10 questions of Multiple Choice(Single Correct) which calculates the total score on basis of correct answers and finally shows you that how many questions you correctly answered.

 Steps for running the program locally:

-Step 1: (Via Github) Clone the repo and save it in some local directory or just copy the source code from the game.cpp file and paste it in some local cpp file
+Step 1: (Via Github) Clone the repo and save it in some local directory or just copy the source code from the game.cpp file and paste it in some local cpp file<br />
-Step 2: Open the command prompt in that local directory where you have source code saved.
+Step 2: Open the command prompt in that local directory where you have source code saved.<br />
-Step 3: Run the command `gcc game.cpp -o game.exe`
+Step 3: Run the command `gcc game.cpp -o game.exe`<br />
-Step 4: Now run the command ‘game’
+Step 4: Now run the command ‘game’<br />

 Analysis of source Code game.cpp file: